-Community Worship (Tuesday chapels) - First Baptist Church sanctuary doors will be locked at 9:35 a.m. for Tuesday morning chapel services to avoid disruption of worship.
-Food and beverages are not permitted in the sanctuary.
-Inappropriate conduct and/or dress may result in denial of CLW credit for the service.
+Community Worship (Tuesday or Thursday chapels) - Auditorium doors will be locked at 9:35 a.m. or when the room reaches its capacity for Tuesday and Thursday morning chapel services to avoid disruption of worship.
+Food and beverages are not permitted in the auditorium.
+Inappropriate conduct and/or dress as determined by Campus Ministries discretion may result in the denial of CLW credit for the service.